-“The Regulatory Affairs Council materials offers a well-planned blueprint for PhDs wishing to break into regulatory affairs roles.
-The training documents lay out the why, the where, and the how, to set a successful job search strategy, as well as possible vertical and lateral career moves you can make once you gain regulatory affairs experience.”
+“The Regulatory Affairs Career Track materials offer a well-planned blueprint for PhDs wishing to break into regulatory affairs roles.
+The documents lay out the why, the where, and the how of setting up a successful job search strategy, as well as possible vertical and lateral career moves you can make once you gain regulatory affairs experience.”

-“The Structure of the RAC Program – Overview, Introduction, Lifestyle, Hiring Process, Career Progression – is easy to follow and should be beneficial for any PhD considering a career in regulatory affairs.
-The program provides enough depth of content in each module to allow overall understanding of the Regulatory Affairs Profession, Professionals, Recruitment Steps and Professional Growth.
+“The structure of the Regulatory Affairs Career Track – Overview, Introduction, Lifestyle, Hiring Process, Career Progression – is easy to follow and should be beneficial for any PhD considering a career in regulatory affairs.
+The program provides enough depth of content in each module to allow overall understanding of the Regulatory Affairs profession, professionals, recruitment steps and professional growth.
 The details provided about the hiring process should accelerate the transition of members regardless of their location or desired position.”

-“The Regulatory Affairs Council (RAC) gives a birds eye view of the regulatory affairs field.
-The program explains very well the role of a regulatory affairs specialist, as well as the steps of the drug approval process.
-The RAC also covers the Horizontal moves PhDs can pursue once they gain regulatory experience.
+“The Regulatory Affairs Career Track gives a bird's-eye view of the regulatory affairs field.
+The program explains very well the role of a Regulatory Affairs Specialist, as well as the steps of the drug-approval process.
+The Regulatory Affairs Career Track also covers the horizontal moves PhDs can pursue once they gain regulatory experience.
 Knowing that you have several opportunities to move within different areas is really helpful.
-Since I have experience in regulatory affairs, I understand how knowing the terminology and acronyms is critical in getting a job in this area and I really like that the item is mentioned in this program and some guidelines are provided on how to get familiar with the regulatory terminology.”
+Since I have experience in regulatory affairs, I understand how knowing the terminology and acronyms is critical in getting a job in this area and I really like that this program offers guidelines are on how to get familiar with regulatory terminology.”

 If You’re A PhD Looking To Transition Into Industry, See If You Answer YES To These Questions…